a-nozeret/prompt-run/README.md

 + Cleanup package on publish
 + Features:
   + Map responses for args starting with "-" to "--key value" or "--key" if boolean

+## License

+Licensed under the MIT License, Copyright © 2019-present Antoine Nozeret.

+See [LICENSE](./LICENSE) for more information.